uwynnn/Re-center-s-cursor-for-Minecraft-Bedrock/README.md

 LeviLauncher for Windows

 Installation:
-Just download the file and execute it.
-Ctrl + C to stop the process.
+Download the file and import it in LeviLauncher

 Build from source:
 1. Install [msys2](msys2.org) and follow default prompts.